 Publisher – Mallory Tater

-Her first book of poetry This Will Be Good is forthcoming with BookThug Press in 2018.
+Her debut book of poetry This Will Be Good (Book*hug Press) was released Spring 2018.

 Managing Editor – Curtis LeBlanc